The local authority's legal duty to issue an EHCP

 Commission any missing private assessments

-If you can obtain a private EP, SALT, or OT assessment not included in the LA's assessment, do so.
-Independent evidence that contradicts or supplements the LA's assessment is often decisive at Tribunal.
+If you can obtain a private EP, SALT, or OT assessment not included in the local authority's assessment, do so.
+Independent evidence that contradicts or supplements the local authority's assessment is often decisive at Tribunal.

 - 5